Below are the key issues you will need to consider once you decided to register a Brazilian company.

 13. Have you decided on the bank that will hold the company’s account?

 Opening a bank account in Brazil may take between one to two months (even longer in some cases).
-Thus, it is important to confirm with your bank of choice the timeframe required for approvals and allow for possible delays, which are, unfortunately, frequent.
+Hence, it is important to confirm with your bank of choice the timeframe required for approvals and allow for possible delays.

 Some banks require different registration processes to open a current account and for the company to be able to buy and sell foreign exchange.
 In some cases, depending on how quickly the company needs to start operating, smaller banks are used.
 Also, it is not unusual for companies to hold an account with a foreign exchange specialist bank, as the larger banks tend to be very compliance-intensive for small and medium-sized companies (especially those that are not listed on any stock exchange).